Freezer Essentials – How to Stock Your Freezer For Healthy Eating on a Budget

 And if you use them for cooked foods (soup, sauces, etc.), I highly recommend making sure the food is cold before it touches the plastic.

-My preferred two freezing storage containers are reusable silicone bags (you can even reheat in them if you’d like) and canning jars.
+My preferred freezing storage containers are reusable silicone bags (you can even reheat in them if you’d like) and wide-mouth canning jars.

 For more info about freezing in jars and different types of canning jars, check out this Canning Supplies and Preserving Equipment List.